 Five examinations will be given.
 You are required to take at least 4 of them.
-NO MAKE-UP EXAMINATIONS ARE EVER GIVEN UNLESS THERE IS A DOCUMENTED MEDICAL EMERGENCY AND YOU HAVE WRITTEN PROOF.
+NO MAKE-UP EXAMINATIONS ARE EVER GIVEN UNLESS THERE IS A DOCUMENTED MEDICAL EMERGENCY AND YOU HAVE WRITTE PROOF.
 If you are allowed a make-up, the make-up can only be done during the week before dead week.
 (Dead week is the week before finals.)
 You are responsible for contacting the professor for this makeup.
-No makeups are given during dead week for any reason, including medical.
+No makeups are given during dear week or after dead week for any reason, including medical.

-You are welcome to choose not to take any one of the exams offered during the semester; however, if you miss a second exam, that score will be recorded as a "zero" and averaged in with your other test scores counting towards your final grade.
+You are welcome to choose not to take any one of the exams offered during the semester; however, if you miss a second exa that score will be recorded as a "zero" and averaged in with your other test scores counting towards your final grade.
 If you choose to take all 5 exams, your lowest score will be thrown out and your 4 highest scores averaged together.

-The examination during finals week will contain mostly comprehensive information.
-I will specifically review this information with you in order to guide your studying.
+The examination during finals week will not be cumulative; it will only cover certain information.
+I will specifically review th information with you in order to guide your studying.